mspnp/cloud-design-patterns/docs/static-content-hosting.md

 <img src="http://mystorageaccount.blob.core.windows.net/myresources/image1.png"
      alt="My image" />
 ```
->  If the resources are protected by using a valet key, such as an Azure shared access signature, <<RBC: Not in the style guide as a named feature, plus the acronmyn isn't used again.>> this signature must be included in the URLs in the links.
+>  If the resources are protected by using a valet key, such as an Azure shared access signature, this signature must be included in the URLs in the links.

 A solution named StaticContentHosting that demonstrates using external storage for static resources is available from [GitHub](https://github.com/mspnp/cloud-design-patterns/tree/master/samples/static-content-hosting).
 The StaticContentHosting.Cloud project contains configuration files that specify the storage account and container that holds the static content.